Sorafune/SkinLens/README.md

 SkinLens is trained to recognize the following 21 skin conditions:

-## 🩻 Classification Categories

-SkinLens is trained to recognize the following 21 skin conditions:

 |                             |                             |                             |
 |-----------------------------|-----------------------------|-----------------------------|
 | Acne                        | Basal cell carcinoma        | Lupus erythematosus         |